prasadshirvandkar/Swifty-Draw/README.md

 # Swifty-Draw
 Swifty Draw is a simple ML(Machine Learning) experiment/game running on Android and uses Tensorflow from all processing.
-This is completely based on Doodling where the drawn doodles are fed to Neural Network which then recognizes what is drawn.
-This example uses only 19 images data for Demonstrating.
+This is completely based on Doodling where the drawn doodles are fed to Neural Network which then recognizes what is drawn.\n This example uses only 19 images data for Demonstrating.
 A task is given to draw and it needs to be completed within given time.
 You will have one chance.